 Getting Approval for Major/Minor Courses

-If you are seeking approval for coursework that pertains for your major(s) or minor(s), you must work directly with the appropriate Department Chair(s).
-Bring as much information about the courses you intend to take abroad to the Department Chair (syllabus, course description) so that they can make an informed decision about equivalency.
-Department Chairs have sole discretion to determine if coursework abroad can be applied to the student's degree.
+If you are seeking approval for coursework that pertains for your major(s) or minor(s), you must work directly with the appropriate department chair(s).
+Bring as much information about the courses you intend to take abroad to the department chair (syllabus, course description) so that they can make an informed decision about equivalency.
+Department chairs have sole discretion to determine if coursework abroad can be applied to the student's degree.

-Getting Approval for CCC Courses
+Getting Approval for Fredonia Foundations Courses

 What If My Courses Change While Abroad?

-After receiving approval from the Department Chair, the Office of International Education will update your Overseas Course Approval form and send it to Department Chairs and the Associate Provost for signatures.
+After receiving approval from the department chair, the Office of International Education will update your Overseas Course Approval form and send it to department chairs and the Associate Provost for signatures.
 It will then be kept in your file until you return from your time abroad.

 When You Return from Study Abroad